Divine Odame Appiah, PhD

 Member: American Geophysical Association (AGU) Membership Number: 390805

-Dr. Divine Odame Appiah is a Researcher/Consultant in Environmental and Social Issues who holds a Doctor of Philosophy Degree in Climate Change and Land Use from the Kwame Nkrumah University of Science and Technology, Kumasi.
+Professor Divine Odame Appiah is an Associate Professor in Environmental Geography at the Department of Geography and Rural Development in the Kwame Nkrumah University of Science and Technology (KNUST), Kumasi.
+He is a Consultant in Environmental and Social Impact Assessment.
+He holds a Doctor of Philosophy Degree in Climate Change and Land Use from the Kwame Nkrumah University of Science and Technology, Kumasi.
 He also holds a Master of Science Degree in Environmental Engineering and Sustainable Infrastructure, from the Royal Institute of Technology, Sweden and a Master of Philosophy Degree in Geography and Resource Development, from the University of Ghana, Legon.

 He has over 13 years of significant experience in environmental resources management engagements.
 He has further undertaken projects in the area of Environmental Resource Management, under the EU Chainsaw Project with the Forest Research Institute of Ghana (FORIG)/Tropenbos International-Ghana as a Research Scientist (Co-PI) and also on DFID-funded Climate Impact Research for Capacity Building and Leadership Enhancement (CIRCLE) in climate change adaptation among forest fringed communities in Ghana, as a Principal Investigator.
 He was part of the International Tropical Timber Organization (ITTO, Japan)’s project on Herbal and Medicinal Plants in Ghana.

-His specialization is concentrated in the areas of Forestry, Climate Change, Land Use and forest fringed livelihoods.
+His specialization is concentrated in the areas of Forestry, Climate Change, Land Use and forest fringed livelihoods and Energy Access issues.
 His research experiences have delved into issues of climate change adaptation, peri-urban land use dynamics, forest resources governance, social vulnerabilities and community mobilization etc.

 He was the Environmental and Climate Change Expert working with the Pearl Consultancy, to develop the Environmental and Social Impact Assessment (ESIA) as well as Environmental and Social Management Plan (ESMP) for the ECOWAS proposed 6-lane Abidjan-Lagos Corridor Highway Project.